eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model/_index.md

 date: 2022-05-09T13:43:25+05:30
 weight: 1
 description: >
-  Learn how to create a Vehicle Model to get to access vehicle data or execute remote procedure calls.
+  Learn how to create a Vehicle Model to access vehicle data or execute remote procedure calls.
 aliases:
   - /docs/tutorials/tutorial_how_to_create_a_vehicle_model.md
 ---